-which has additional birth education.
+which has valuable outside resources and additional birth education.

 The Birth Plan:

 Please also print out the Cesarean birth plan, because there may be a likelihood of your twin birth becoming Cesarean.

 This plan is specific to vaginally delivering twins, one that is stillborn, and the other expected to survive.